Dog Cries When Baby Cries: Tips for Reactive Dogs

 After suggesting ways to help Harley see the humans as leaders, I showed them how to add a little bit of structure to petting him.
 Because we pet our dogs so often, asking them to do something to earn this attention can go a long ways towards helping the dog adopt more of a follower mindset.

 I also stressed the importance of rewarding Harley when he did desired actions on his own.
 I noticed he would walk over and sit in front of his humans at times to ask for attention, but this was often ignored.
-By rewarding him for things like sitting, laying down or coming on his own, he will be more included to repeat these behaviors when requested.
+By rewarding him for things like sitting, laying down or coming on his own, he will be more inclined to repeat these behaviors when requested.

 Stopping a dog from getting upset when a baby cries is not hard when you use the right approach.
 It just takes practice and a good supply of repetitions for a week or two.